paulmaunders/RouterBOARD-Backup/README.md

     ssh backup@rb1.test.tld

 You may wish to install the rb_backup.sh script on the cron.
+To do this you could create a new file called /etc/cron.d/rb_backup with the following contents (remember to change the path to your backup script):

+    # Backup Routerboards every morning at 7 a.m.
+    0 7 * * * root /path/to/rb_backup.sh